verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ## Unpublish Role

-Verdaccio@4.x improves the package management by adding an access layer to publish and unpublish.
+Verdaccio@4.x improves package management by adding an access layer to publish and unpublish.
 Now you can have restrictions to some of the users for publishing and unpublishing.
-[Find out more](https://verdaccio.org/docs/en/packages )
+[Find out more](https://verdaccio.org/docs/en/packages#unpublishing-packages)

 ## Disable Gravatar
 Verdaccio uses [Gravatar](https://en.gravatar.com) to show the images of authors, contributors and maintainers.
 Now, gravatar support can be disabled from Verdaccio `config.yaml`.